TymonPawelczyk/TymonPawelczyk/README.md

 ## About Me
 I'm a passionate developer with a focus on Python.
 I love working on innovative projects and sharing knowledge with the community.

-- 🔭 I’m currently working on: Work Schedule App
+- 🔭 I’m currently working on: PlantSync
-- 🌱 I’m currently learning: C#
+- 🌱 I’m currently learning: Vue.js
 - 📫 How to reach me: tymon.pawelczyk@gmail.com
 - ⚡ Fun fact: I like a lot IoT